tommycapello/web-module-project-lifecycle/my-react-app/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
+- [done] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
+- [done] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas
+- [done] Copy the URL and paste it into Canvas

 ### Task 2: Minimum Viable Product

-- [ ] Fetch data from the Github API for a Github user
+- [done] Fetch data from the Github API for a Github user
-- [ ] Display the user data on the DOM
+- [done] Display the user data on the DOM
-- [ ] Use class components when you need to hold any state or use any lifecycle methods
+- [done] Use class components when you need to hold any state or use any lifecycle methods

 #### Planning your App